kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## From Tokens to Meaning

-Tokenization turns text into IDs.
+Tokenization turns text into IDs
-Embeddings turn those IDs into coordinates in space.
+Embeddings turn those IDs into coordinates in space
-Each point represents meaning.
+Each point represents meaning
 Words close together mean similar things

 ![](images/understanding-embeddings.png)